 Let $I_{n,k}^{\ZZ} \subseteq \ZZ[x_1, \dots, x_n]$ be the ideal in $\ZZ[x_1, \dots, x_n]$ with the same generators as $I_{n,k}$:

 and denote the corresponding quotient ring by

 We claim that the family $\AAA_{n,k}$ of substaircase monomials in $x_1, \dots, x_n$ descends to a $\ZZ$-basis of $R_{n,k}^{\ZZ}$.
 Linear independence over $\ZZ$ follows from linear independence over $\CC$.
 To show spanning, one can use the Gr\"obner-theoretic part of Theorem~\ref{orbit-harmonics-identification} together with explicit witness relations \cite[Lem.
-3.4]{HRS} which realize the relevant Demazure characters $\kappa_{\rev(\gamma(S))} \in I_{n,k}^{\ZZ}$, or an explicit straightening algorithm due to Griffin \cite{Griffin}.
+3.4]{HRS} which realize the relevant Demazure characters $\kappa_{\rev(\gamma(S))} \in I_{n,k}^{\ZZ}$, or an explicit straightening algorithm appearing in Tanisaki \cite{Tanisaki} and Garisa-Procesi \cite{GP} which was adapted by Griffin \cite{Griffin} to this setting.
 In particular, the ring $R_{n,k}^{\ZZ}$ is a free $\ZZ$-module of rank $k! \cdot \Stir(n,k)$.